mirage/mirage-www/tmpl/blog/ocaml-tls-api-internals-attacks-mitigation.md

-This design reflects our attempts to make the API as close to "fire and forget" as we could, given the complexity of TLS: we wanted the library to be relatively straightforward to use, have a minimal API footprint and, above all, fail very early and very loudly when mis-configured.
+This design reflects our attempts to make the API as close to "fire and forget" as we could, given the complexity of TLS: we wanted the library to be relatively straightforward to use, have a minimal API footprint and, above all, fail very early and very loudly when misconfigured.

 [tls-engine-mli]: https://github.com/mirleft/ocaml-tls/blob/6dc9258a38489665abf2bd6cdbed8a1ba544d522/lib/engine.mli